 The placebo effect is a perfect example.

 All physical and psychological processes are interrelated and completely co-dependent.
-No exceptions.
+There are no exceptions.

 The mind is far more complicated than the body and that is saying a lot!
 People’s emotions can influence their general health for the better or worse.
 When there are psychological issues or conflicts that are repressed, this is where the trouble starts.